PFCCLab/PPOCRLabel/README.md

     - `rec_model_dir`: Path to the recognition model directory
     - `rec_char_dict_path`: Path to the recognition model dictionary file
     - `cls_model_dir`: Path to the classification model directory
+  - Added the `--bbox_auto_zoom_center` parameter, which can be enabled when there is only one bounding box in the image, automatically centering and zooming in on the bounding box.
+  - Added 5 shortcut keys `z`, `x`, `c`, `v`, `b` for controlling the 4 vertices of the bounding box.
+For usage details, see the '11.
+Additional Functionality Description' in "2.1 Operating Procedures" below.
 - 2022.05: Add table annotations, follow `2.2 Table Annotations` for more information (by [whjdark](https://github.com/peterh0323); [Evezerest](https://github.com/Evezerest))
 - 2022.02: (by [PeterH0323](https://github.com/peterh0323))
   - Add KIE Mode by using `--kie`, for [detection + identification + keyword extraction] labeling.